14 Jun 8 places in Chiang Rai you must not miss

-When looking for an itinerary for Thailand, the most popular places you will check out will be Bangkok & Pattaya for amazing nightlife, Phuket & Krabi for great beaches, Koh Phi Phi and Koh Samui for pristine islands and full moon parties but rarely do short-term backpackers come north of Thailand, to a place like Chiang Rai.
+When looking for an itinerary for Thailand, the most popular places you will check out will be Bangkok & Pattaya for amazing nightlife.
+Phuket & Krabi are fantastic for great beaches, and Koh Phi Phi and Koh Samui for pristine islands and full moon parties.
+But rarely do short-term backpackers come north of Thailand, to a place like Chiang Rai.

 Thailand is diverse.
-Not only does it have turquoise blue crystal clear beaches but also thick forests with rich wildlife and even a few mountains up in the northern country.
-Although to break the bad news first, you will not find mountains in Chiang Rai since it lies on the plains between the northern ranges.
+Not only does it have turquoise blue crystal clear beaches but also thick forests with rich wildlife.
+Even a few mountains up in the northern country.
+Although to break the bad news first, you will not find mountains in Chiang Rai.
+They lie on the plains between the northern ranges.
 You need to travel a little farther from the town to get some lovely views like this.

 Why Should You Go To Chiang Rai?

-I found that there is a special emphasis on artistic expression in Chiang Rai and several popular artists have showcased their work around the cities by means of paintings, sculptures or architechture.
+I found that there is a special emphasis on artistic expression in Chiang Rai.
+Several popular artists have showcased their work around the cities by means of paintings, sculptures or architecture.

 Although Chiang Rai is located on the plains, you will find some fantastic landscapes as you move outside Chiang Rai towards the surrounding hills.
 I think if you are in North Thailand and if you have the time, you should make the trip to Chiang Rai.
 It is totally worth it.